The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 `-tapcell_master` and `-endcap_master` masters are given, the tapcell placement is similar to Figure 1.
 When the remaining masters are give, the tapcell placement is similar to Figure 2.

+Refer to the GUI figures to highlight well tap and end cap cells.
+The image does not differentiate and just shows a bunch of rectangles.

 | <img src="../../src/tap/doc/image/tapcell_example1.svg" width=450px> | <img src="../../src/tap/doc/image/tapcell_example2.svg" width=450px> |
 |:--:|:--:|